What Do You Need to Know about Sunscreens?

 And here’s one more important point:

 - Retinyl palmitate is an antioxidant that combats aging skin.
 However, studies revealed it can possibly have a cancer-causing effect when exposed to sunlight.

 EWG does not recommend wearing sunscreen, lipstick, and body milk containing vitamin A or retinyl palmitate as well as other retinoids at the times when the skin is exposed to sunlight.
 Nonetheless, in 2018, vitamin A was added to 12% of beach and sports sunscreens, 15% of moisturizers with SPF, and 5% of lip care products with SPF.

-A high Sun Protection Factor (SPF) does not guarantee you a better protection against ultraviolet radiation.
+A high Sun Protection Factor (SPF) does not guarantee you better protection against ultraviolet radiation.

-FDA proposed to ban the sale of sunscreen products with SPF number higher than 50, but the proposal has so far remained ink on paper.
+FDA proposed to ban the sale of sunscreen products with SPF numbers higher than 50, but the proposal has so far remained ink on paper.

-Another peculiarity of today’s market of sunscreens is a high demand for spray-on form.
+Another peculiarity of today’s market of sunscreens is the high demand for spray-on forms.
 Although the efficacy of spray-on sunscreens is in question due to the inability to apply them evenly, they continue to grow in popularity.
 FDA and EWG warn about the danger of inhaling their small particles.
 So if you’re a fan of spray-on sunscreens, be careful using them.

 If you have undergone peeling, diamond peel treatment, laser skin or rejuvenation, have pigment spots or a new scar (healing for less than 6 months), wear sunscreens with SPF 30 to 50 to prevent hyperpigmentation and take into account the UV index of your location.